Pradeep-selva/react-hide-on-scroll/README.md

 <details>
   <summary>HideBetween</summary>

+To hide an element between 2 divs or between 2 specified heights(px)

 |     Props      | Description                                                                       | Type      | isOptional |
 | :------------: | --------------------------------------------------------------------------------- | --------- | ---------- |
 |    children    | The required react element that needs to be hidden                                | ReactNode | false      |